 The flow control has a minimal set of events: On Reset, On Message and On Draw.
 These are described on the Fixed Resource - Events page.

-It adds an On Post Calculation event, which is called after the FloWorks engine has recalculated all the flow rates for objects attached to this flow control.
-It has no parameters.
+This event occurs each time after the FloWorks engine has recalculated and assigned all the flow rates for objects attached to this flow control.

 The flow control does not set any states, it will always be in the idle state.